Revolutionary Road (film): Development and casting

-In 1961, following the publication of Richard Yates' novel, director John Frankenheimer considered making the film, but opted to make The Manchurian Candidate instead.
+In 1961, following the publication of Richard Yates's novel, director John Frankenheimer considered making the film, but opted to make The Manchurian Candidate instead.
 Samuel Goldwyn Jr. expressed an interest in the film adaptation, but others in his studio told him that it lacked commercial prospects.
-Then in 1965, producer Albert S. Ruddy bought the rights but disliked the ending to the novel, and wanted to obscure April's death with "tricky camerawork".
-He became involved in adapting The Godfather and, five years later, while a writer-in-residence at Wichita State University, Yates offered to adapt his work for the screen.
+In 1965, producer Albert S. Ruddy bought the rights but disliked the ending to the novel, and wanted to obscure April's death with "tricky camerawork".
+He became involved in adapting The Godfather and, five years later, as a writer-in-residence at Wichita State University, Yates offered to adapt his work for the screen.
 Ruddy was occupied by other projects at the time and demurred, eventually selling the rights to actor Patrick O'Neal.
 The actor praised the book and spent the rest of his life trying to finish a workable screenplay.
 Yates read O'Neal's treatment of his novel and found it "godawful", but O'Neal refused the writer's repeated offers to buy back the rights to the novel.
 Yates died in 1992, O'Neal two years later.

-The project remained in limbo until 2001 when actor Todd Field expressed interest in adapting it for the screen.
-However, when told by the O'Neal estate he would be required to shoot O'Neal's script as written, Field changed his mind and went on to direct Little Children instead.
-Producer David Thompson eventually purchased the rights for BBC Films.
-In March 2007, BBC Films established a partnership with DreamWorks, and the rights to the film's distribution were transferred to DreamWorks' owner, Paramount Pictures.
-On February 14, 2008, Paramount's other division, Paramount Vantage, announced that it was "taking over distribution duties on Revolutionary Road", but the distribution rights reverted to Paramount Pictures when Paramount folded the production and moved the distribution and marketing operations of Paramount Vantage into the main studio.
+The project remained in limbo until 2001, when actor Todd Field expressed interest in adapting it for the screen.
+However, when told by the O'Neal estate he would be required to shoot O'Neal's script as written, Field changed his mind and opted to direct Little Children instead.
+Producer David Thompson eventually purchased the rights for BBC Film.
+In March 2007, BBC Film established a partnership with DreamWorks, and the rights to the film's distribution were transferred to DreamWorks's owner Paramount Pictures.
+On February 14, 2008, Paramount's other division Paramount Vantage announced it was "taking over distribution duties on Revolutionary Road", but the distribution rights reverted to Paramount Pictures when Paramount ended the production and moved the distribution and marketing operations of Paramount Vantage into the main studio.
 The BBC hired Justin Haythe to write the screenplay because, according to the screenwriter, he was "hugely affordable".

 Revolutionary Road was the second onscreen collaboration between DiCaprio and Winslet.